ch-stark/gitops-rbac-example/blog/blog.md

 But it is easy to change, in the below example we set the placementPath which will generate or use the Placement when running the example.

+In the below example you also see that a PolicySet will be generated with the purpose 'kyverno-multitenancy'

 ```
 apiVersion: policy.open-cluster-management.io/v1
 kind: PolicyGenerator